dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/data_types/overview.md

 ## Nested / Composite Types

-DuckDB supports four nested data types: `LIST`, `STRUCT`, `MAP` and `UNION`.
+DataMiner supports four nested data types: `LIST`, `STRUCT`, `MAP` and `UNION`.
 Each supports different use cases and has a different structure.

 | Name | Description | Rules when used in a column | Build from values | Define in DDL/CREATE |
 |:-|:---|:---|:--|:--|